gfranko/amdclean/README.md

 amdclean.clean({
   // The source code you would like to be 'cleaned'
   code: 'define("example", [], function(one, two) {});',
+  // The relative file path of the file to be cleaned.
+Use this option if you are not using the code option.
+  filePath: '',
   // The modules that you would like to set as window properties
   // An array of strings (module names)
   globalModules: [],